Die Krupps: Reunion and later years (2005–present)

 The influential back-catalogue of Die Krupps has been remastered and expanded.
 So far four of their previous albums; Stahlwerksynfonie, Volle Kraft voraus, I and Final Option have been re-released.
 Volle Kraft Null Acht was released in 2009, which is a remix album of Volle Kraft voraus!

 In 2010, Die Krupps released an EP entitled "Als wären wir für immer", which comprises two original electronic based tracks, two original metal based tracks, and a cover of Propaganda's 1980s hit "Dr Mabuse".
 At that time the first true new material since 1997.
-To celebrate thirty years of "True Work, True Pay" Die Krupps announced a joint European tour with Nitzer Ebb in spring 2011.
+To celebrate thirty years of "True Work, True Pay" Die Krupps announced a joint European tour with Nitzer Ebb in 2011.